DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration-revisited/index.md

 {{< image src="unity-but-no-ui.jpg" >}}

-However, you are a smart programer!
-You decide to change the z-ordering of the Unity window to be in the background using:
+However, you are a smart programmer!
+You decide to change the **z-ordering** of the Unity window to be in the background.
+You figure out a way, and you think it's really nice! (heuuu):

 ```swift
 struct ContentView: View {